Everything You Need to Know About Hearing Aid Costs

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

 Many of today's more advanced hearing aids can fully restore your sense of hearing, but these devices can come with a high price tag.
-Prescription hearing aids can cost anywhere from $1,000 to $4,000 per ear, which adds up to $2,000 to $8,000 per pair.
+Prescription hearing aids can cost anywhere from $1,000 to $4,000 per ear, adding up to $2,000 to $8,000 per pair.
 Over-the-counter (OTC) hearing aids are typically more affordable, ranging from a few hundred dollars to $3,000 per pair.

 * Prices will vary by location and provider.
 Costs listed are estimates from audiologist Dr. Ruth Reisman.